An 'info student' can teach crowdfunding to entrepreneurs in slums and coding to secondary pupils

 ‘I’ve always been good at teaching and explaining things to other people.
 I was the person who explained math assignments to friends.
 My teachings got through to them better than the teacher’s.’

-Lives in Otaniemi
+Lives and born in Helsinki

 Greatest professional achievement: My entire academic path.
 ‘I’m pretty proud of the fact that I’ve graduated from the University of Helsinki as well as Aalto University – both are high-level educational establishments.
 I’ve succeeded very well in my studies and been able to work on different projects, even publish articles before graduating.’